sapienstech/decision-executor/README.md

 <u>**Configuration**</u>

 1. Logging: The log4j configuration is located in the "config" folder.<br>
-It comes with a default configuration of INFO level logging to the console and "logs/app.log" log file + DEBUG level of the artifact execution into "logs/execution.log"<br>
+It comes with a default configuration of INFO level logging to the console and "logs/app.log" log file + TRACE level of the artifact execution into "logs/execution.log"<br>
-In order to have the details of the execution logged, the execution loggers ("flow.execution" and "decision.execution") need to be set with the DEBUG level in log4j.xml (this is also the default).
+In order to have the full details of the execution logged, the execution loggers ("flow.execution" and "decision.execution") need to be set with the TRACE level in log4j.xml (this is also the default).<br>
+To have minimal execution logging set it to DEBUG.

 2. Custom properties: In the config, the file "application.properties" can be set with any properties below to override defaults.<br>
 2.1. **artifacts.jar.location** - The main location from which the application loads and re-loads the decisions/flows artifacts jars.
 The default is \<release folder full path\>/lib.<br>